‘Dragon Ball Heroes’ Episode 10 Spoilers: Lagss Almost Defeated Son Goku, Vegeta Goes Beyond Super Saiyan Blue

 — ComicBook NOW! (@ComicBookNOW) April 20, 2019

 Meanwhile, after getting beaten by Son Goku, Dragon Ball Heroes Episode 10 featured Kamin and Oren finally using their trump card.
-By just holding each other’s hands, Kamin and Oren managed to perform fusion technique and turned into Kamioren.
-Kamioren can’t still land a critical strike against Son Goku, but their defense tremendously improved.
+By just holding each other’s hands, Kamin and Oren managed to perform fusion technique and were able to turn into Kamioren.
+Kamioren couldn’t still land a critical strike against Son Goku, but their defense had tremendously improved.
 During that time, Hearts decided to summon Lagss, a humanoid female.
-Hearts sent the crystal holding Lagss flying towards Son Goku.
+Hearts sent the crystal holding Lagss flying toward Son Goku.

 After seeing Son Goku in trouble, Trunks and Vegeta decided to help.
 Unfortunately, Kamioren prevented them from interfering in the battle.
-Son Goku managed to break the crystal, but he has noticeably taken a huge amount of damage from the enemy.
+Son Goku managed to break the crystal, but he had noticeably taken a huge amount of damage from the enemy.
 Lagss showed his true form and launched a powerful attack against Son Goku.

 With how they look, it seems like the strongest mortals from all the universes are facing a huge dilemma.
 However, they will surely not let the Core Area Warriors achieve victory easily.
 In the final scenes of Dragon Ball Heroes Episode 10, Vegeta stepped up and went beyond the power of Super Saiyan Blue to beat Kamioren.